DataGemnon/Markets-Vademecum/index.md

 ### Stock path modeling
 #### Short introduction to options

 Options are financial derivatives that give their holder the right (not the obligation) to buy or sell the underlying asset (stocks, currencies …) for a given price at a given maturity.
-Calls options give their holders the right to buy and put options the right to sell.
+Call options give their holders the right to buy and put options the right to sell.
 The payoff of a call is given by max(0 ; St-K) and the payoff of a put is given by max(0 ; K-St) with K being the strike price and St the spot price.
 But before going into the option's pricing theory, we must see how to modelize stock paths.

 #### Markov Process & Wiener Process